VantaggioPurple/AkenayoStudio/README.md

-# AkenayoStudio
+# AkenayōStudio

-**AkenayoStudio** is an independent development studio based in Italy.
+**AkenayōStudio** is an independent development studio based in Italy.
-This repository contains the official **usage license** for all projects, content, and services created or published by AkenayoStudio.
+This repository contains the official **usage license** for all projects, content, and services created or published by AkenayōStudio.

 ===